Traffic Ticket Defenses Must Be Taken Seriously, Driving Privileges are at Stake

 Investing in the defense of your traffic ticket can save you time and money in the long run.
-Often times, we can eliminate the need for you to attend court by waiving your appearance.
+Often, we can eliminate the need for you to attend court by waiving your appearance.
 Our traffic tickets attorneys will review your driving record to determine whether you should hire an attorney.
 Additionally, you will receive a free consultation so that you can obtain invaluable information that will assist in protecting your driving record should you receive a traffic ticket in the future.

 Some traffic offenses are criminal violations.
 Criminal traffic violations usually carry higher fines, probation or even a jail sentence.
 Additionally, criminal traffic violations can result in a criminal record.
 Unlike civil traffic violations, these types of violation usually require one or more court appearances.